WebSiteX5/wsx5-developers-guide/docs/optional-objects/user-input-fields.md

     document.write(parameters['field-id'].getHTML("link text html")); // <a href="[link value]">link text html</a>
 } else {...} // link wasn't specified

-// "getHTMLStartEnd" method return an array of 2 elements: the opening and closing tags of link, if is was specified,
+// "getHTMLStartEnd" method returns an array of 2 elements: the opening and closing tags of link, if is was specified,
 // otherwise an array with 2 empty strings.
-It accepts the optional parameter "ariaLabel": if set, aria-label attribute is added to link var value = parameters['field-id'].getHTMLStartEnd(ariaLabel); // Array of String
+It accepts the optional parameters "ariaLabel" (if set, aria-label attribute is added to link)
+// and "cssClass" (if set, the given CSS class(es) are added to link) var value = parameters['field-id'].getHTMLStartEnd(ariaLabel, cssClass); // Array of String

 // Example of use
-var linkObjectHTML = parameters['field-id'].getHTMLStartEnd(ariaLabel);
+var linkObjectHTML = parameters['field-id'].getHTMLStartEnd(ariaLabel, "link-class-1 link-class-2");
 document.write(linkObjectHTML[0]);
 document.write("<img src='...' />");
 document.write(linkObjectHTML[1]);